skidoodle/bunker/files/about.md

-# the files will be uploaded here by defaulf (/files)
+# the files will be uploaded here by default (/files)